 So far, we have discussed several situational causes of aggressive behavior.
-How are we supposed to peacefully solve the conflict in private (e.g., problems between couples) and public (e.g., in long-standing tension between two nations)?
+How are we supposed to peacefully solve private conflicts (e.g., problems between couples) and public conflicts (e.g., in long-standing tension between two nations)?
 If taking a deep breath, running outdoors, or listening to soothing music does not work for you, what will you do with your anger?
 Regarding the issue of conflict and aggression, empirical studies on empathy and prosocial behavior have shown that the ability to have the same feeling that other people are experiencing can control aggressive behavior (Baron, 1976; Eisenberg & Fabes, 1991).
 Picture the following scenario: A classmate was pushed and laughed at by others in the hallway.
-You watch this school bully and remember the teaching of empathy from last semester.
+You watch this school bully and remember being taught about empathy last semester.
 Would you be able to put yourself in the shoes of that classmate?
 Would empathy education reduce school bullying?
 The answer is yes.
 In schools, teaching children to think from other people’s points of view can promote their contextual empathy for aggressive behavior (Phillips & Giancola, 2007) and enhance their empathy-related responses (Malti et al., 2016).